"Genetics: The Secret of Life" Learning Community

 The Genetics Learning Community, Genetics: the Secret of Life

 Incoming freshmen are automatically enrolled in the learning community and so may choose the reserved course sections and participate in group activities.
 A certain level of participation in out-of-class activities is required of students in GEN 110.
-ENGL 150 and 250 reserved sections are biologically-themed and address the nature of science.
+ENGL 250 reserved sections are biologically-themed and address the nature of science.
 Early change-of-major and transfer students may also elect to take GEN 110 and/or join the learning community.

 Fall courses with reserved sections for learning community members include: